-Here are some of the recent books that I think are excellent narratives on biodiversity, biodiversity loss, biogeography, wilding, rewilding, travel, and other interesting geographical topics.
-It’s not a book review as such, just a list of books I’ve read, enjoyed, and think are great.
+Here are some of the recent books that I think are excellent narratives on biodiversity, biodiversity loss, biogeography, wilding, rewilding, and other interesting geographical topics.
+It’s not a book review as such, just a list of books I’ve read, enjoyed, and think are good narratives on these subjects.

 I would imagine that this list will grow, and I’ve ordered it based on the order in which I’ve read them.
 Most recent at the top.
 Not that you should really care – these are stunningly good books whatever order they’re listed in.

 Another book that’s written in such a natural style and tone that it can seem to transport you right to the location at which it’s entirely focussed – in this case, National Trust for Scotland’s huge Mar Lodge Estate in the Cairngorms.
 It talks through many of the land management practices and activities that resulted in much of the area becoming ecologically damaged over many years, and then how 25 years of hard work and careful management have been hugely successful and have led to regeneration and recovery.
 With some great humour and turns of phrase, Andrew also discusses some topics that, for some, are quite controversial.
 But there is a very positive tone to it and it paints a wonderful picture of what a regenerated area can look like and what it might contain, including people.
 Definitely one to read!
 (Review by John Hartshorn)

 Cottongrass Summer: Essays of a naturalist through the year